 This course introduces students to the communication needs of professionals working in OCHS.
 It covers writing clearly and organizing and presenting information for readers in short reports and instructions.
 Students also deliver a short oral training session for an OCHS audience.

 Technical Mathematics for OCHS

-Emphasises the integration of problem solving strategies with mathematical and calculator skills in the context of relevant occupational health and safety applications.
+Emphasises the integration of problem solving strategies with mathematical skills in the context of relevant occupational health and safety applications.
 Topics include unit conversion (metric and imperial, ppm, ppb), ratio/proportion, area/volume calculations, linear, logarithmic and exponential functions with appropriate curve fitting (least squares), vectors and trigonometry.
 Applications include chemical mixtures, rinsing problems, fluid/air flow, container volumes, noise relationships, force diagrams, radioactive decay, scaling drawings.

 BC OHS Legislation

 Explores occupational health and safety legislation in BC.
 The history of BC legislation and how it has evolved sets the tone for discussions on the current legislative system, enforcement, and recent prosecution trends.
 Introduces the BC Workers Compensation Board structure, mandate, policies, and procedures.
 Applies key sections of the BC Workers Compensation Act and Occupational Health and Safety Regulation to the workplace.
 You need access to a copy of the BC legislation.
 (This course is equivalent to OCHS 1100.)

 Provides an overview of the occupational health and safety field and discusses how health and safety relate to an organization's overall management system.
 Introduces leadership commitment, open communication, and legal accountability as core concepts that form the basis for effective safety programs.
 Explores the wide variety of functions within the field and the resources available for the safety generalist.
 (This course is equivalent to OCHS 1000.)